 Spongiotic dermatitis can be very frustrating, especially if you don’t know what is causing your symptoms.
-We are going to explore the foods to avoid if you have spongiotic dermatitis.
+We are going to explore the spongiotic dermatitis foods to avoid.
+Did you know that researchers have found that specific foods can lead to an exacerbation of dermatitis, even with applying an awesome spongiotic dermatitis moisturizer?

-My research has concluded that there are certain foods to avoid, (or at least avoid for a bit) to see if your symptoms improve.
 By investigating the types of foods you are eating, and how it changes your symptoms, you will develop a better understanding of what foods to avoid to keep your spongiotic dermatitis under control.

 By changing just your diet, you may not completely solve your symptoms, but you will be more in tune with what may be causing your symptoms which will “move the needle” in the right direction.